gofastpanam/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 ## 8. This module prints the first State object from the database hbtn_0e_6_usa

 ## 9. This module lists all State objects that contain the letter a from the database hbtn_0e_6_usa

+## 10. This module prints the State object with the name passed as argument from the database hbtn_0e_6_usa